Aston Martin DBX review

 What should I be paying?

-The DBX is pitched very much as a daily, and that point is no better made than the eleven - count ’em, eleven - optional lifestyle accessory packs.
-From ‘Snow Packs’ with tyre chains, ski-racks and a boot warmer, to the ‘Touring Pack’ (pretty fitted luggage, a safe under the front passenger seat and a first aid kit), to the ‘Pet Pack’ (dog bed, dirty paw shower unit, sill protector and dog guard - as well as other stuff) - it’s pretty much got you covered.
+Despite the fact it now has over 700 metric horsepower, the DBX is still pitched very much as a daily driver, and that point is no better made than by the seven optional lifestyle accessory packs.
+From ‘Snow Packs’ with tyre chains, ski-racks and a boot warmer, to the luggage set (four pieces in either cream and tan or black leather) and the ‘Pet Pack’ (dog bed, dirty paw shower unit, sill protector and dog guard, as well as other stuff)... it’s pretty much got you covered.